alakh0703/Accident-Severity-Prediction-Project/README.md

 - The KSI dataset is included in the 'final' directory.

 ## Model Training
-- Details on model training can be found in the 'final' directory..
+- Details on model training can be found in the 'final' directory.